dpaulat/owlet-notifier/README.md

     - Select "I will upload a self-signed certificate in X 509 format", unless you have generated one from an SSL provider.
         + Note that we can't publish a skill with a self-signed certificate.
 This is OK, since we don't intend to publish our skill.
 In fact, it is currently designed to work with a single Owlet account.

+## Notes

+- Notifications must be enabled on each Alexa device you wish to receive notifications on.
+- The application is designed to stop monitoring after the sock has been charging for a minute or longer.
+You will need to re-enable monitoring when the sock has been placed.

 ## Credits

 Thanks to Owlet Baby Care for a great device!